4204 Okeechobee Road

 A parent, teacher, or other school-related personnel can refer a child for evaluation for the Gifted Program.
 To refer, contact the student's teacher and/or the chairperson of the school's Student Study Team.

-Students attending private schools are evaluated by the St. Lucie County School System.
+Students attending private schools are evaluated by the St. Lucie Public Schools System.
 Parents of private school students should contact the principal of your child's school for referral information.

 Program Features and Differentiation